55 Shocking Sales Statistics That'll Change the Way You Sell in 2023

 32. Increasing client retention by as little as 5% can boost profits by as much as 95%. — Bain & Company

 How do you increase client retention?
 By constantly proving your worth and staying in contact with your clients.
 Close makes it easy to stay up-to-date with your clients.

-Every day is also the best day to prospect.
+33. Thursday is the best day to prospect. — Hubspot

 Does yours stand out?
 Get honest feedback and use it to improve your site.